explodinggradients/sql-agent-eval/README.md

 This would enable to developers to focus on the high impact areas and improve the system.

+### Submission instructions
+1. Fork the repo
+2. Push your solution to your fork.
+3. Add a detailed README with your approach, instructions to run the code, and any other details.

 ## Resources
 1. https://github.com/apple/ToolSandbox